wisent-ai/wisent-guard/huggingface_llama/README.md

 - **Safety Limitations**: No safety system is perfect - human oversight is recommended
 - **Performance**: Safety screening adds computational overhead
 - **Updates**: Safety models are regularly updated for improved detection
+- **Model Weights**: Large model files are hosted on HuggingFace Hub, not in this repository

 ## 🔗 Related